Location: East Street North, Goshen

 Size: Approximately 700 acres

-We work closely with the Natural Resource Conservation Service (NRCS) of the US Department of Agriculture as part of the Federal Wildlife Habitat Incentive Program (WHIP), which provides funding for wildlife habitat improvement projects.
-One of the ongoing projects at the Croft Preserve is the creation and maintenance of several early successional habitat areas — clearings with dense scrub vegetation that require periodic maintenance to keep them from reverting to forest.
-Currently we maintain three separate 15-20 acre habitat management areas ranging in age from 10 to 2.5 years within the otherwise forested preserve.
+We work closely with the Natural Resource Conservation Service of the US Department of Agriculture as part of the Federal Wildlife Habitat Incentive Program (WHIP), which provides funding for wildlife habitat improvement projects.

-Another important feature of the Croft Preserve is a 17-acre wooded beaver pond which provides breeding habitat for Hooded Mergansers, Wood Ducks and many other species.
+Another important feature of the Croft Preserve is a 17-acre wooded beaver pond that provides breeding habitat for Hooded Mergansers, Wood Ducks and many other species.
 This large wetland continuously changes shape due to the activity of beavers in the area.
-Old beaver meadows can be found in various parts of the preserve, but recently a newly constructed beaver dam caused a 4+ acre section of the forest to flood.
-The changes in the habitat that this action causes will provide a great opportunity for study in years to come!
+Old beaver meadows can be found in various parts of the preserve.

 If you are interested in visiting the Croft Preserve, please keep in mind that there is not much of an infrastructure in place.
 This sanctuary is primarily managed for wildlife and trails are very muddy and steep in places, making them challenging to navigate.